ibmresilient/resilient-community-apps/fn_extrahop/README.md

    ![screenshot: fn-extrahop-revealx-get-tags-datatable](./doc/screenshots/fn-extrahop-revealx-get-tags-datatable.png)

-The following screenshot shows an example of a note added to a SOAR incident:
+The following screenshot shows an example of a note added to a SOAR case:

    ![screenshot: fn-extrahop-revealx-get-tags-note](./doc/screenshots/fn-extrahop-revealx-get-tags-note.png)